Publish in Special Reports - Wednesday, April 27, 2016

 Colombian president Juan Manuel Santos, Cuban President Raul Castro and FARC leader Rodrigo Londono alias "Timochenko" in Havana, September 23 last year.
 (Photo: Colombian Government)

-Colombia’s benefits of a peace accord with FARC.
+Colombia’s costs of a peace accord with FARC.

 BY JOACHIM BAMRUD

-Meanwhile, Colombian think tank Fedesarrollo estimates that the cost of implementing the accord will shave off 1 percent of GDP per-year for the next ten years.
+Colombian think tank Fedesarrollo estimates that the costs of the agreement will amount to, at least, 1 percent of GDP per-year for the next ten years.